Ideefixze/deepspeech-hot-words-booster/README.md

 # deepspeech-hot-words-booster
-Testing of different boost values for hot-words in Mozilla's STT: Deepspeech.
+Testing of different boost values for hot-words in Mozilla's STT: DeepSpeech.

 # How to use?
 Run using `python 3.9`, while having a `deepspeech` installed.
 This works from version 0.9.0 since it was the version that added this feature.